-2023-2024 Operational Activity Lead CATALYST PROJECT ACTIVITIES CP3.1 Redlands Coast Reconciliation Action Plan CP3.1.1 Establish a new Reconciliation Action Plan (RAP) for Redlands Coast.
-Corporate a) Continue to develop a Redlands Coast RAP through Reconciliation Australia.
-Governance CP3.2 Dual Naming Wayfinding Signage CP3.2.1 Develop a dual naming policy for Council to support the roll-out of signage that incorporates Quandamooka Jandai language.
-Corporate Governance a) Continue to develop a dual naming policy for Council owned assets.
-CP3.3 New City Entry Statements CP3.3.1 Catalyst Project completed in Quarter One of Operational Plan 2021-2022.
+Operational Activity Lead CATALYST PROJECT ACTIVITIES CP3.1 Redlands Coast Reconciliation Action Plan CP3.1.1 Establish the External Reconciliation Action Plan Working Group (RAPWG) for Redlands Coast.
+Corporate Governance Continue to work with external RAPWG members to progress the External Reconciliation Action Plan.
+CP3.2 Dual Naming Wayfinding Signage CP3.2.1 Continue to develop a dual naming policy for Council owned assets.
+Corporate Governance a) Investigate and research other levels of government and legislation to ensure the policy fulfills all necessary requirements.
+CP3.3 New City Entry Statements COMPLETED - CP3.3.1 Catalyst Project completed in Quarter One of Operational Plan 2021-2022.
 Complete Six new city entry statements that include the acknowledgement of Quandamooka Country were installed across Redlands Coast during 2021-2022 with this catalyst project now complete.
 2021-2026 KEY INITIATIVE ACTIVITIES KI3.1 Key Initiative 1 KI3.1.1 Support the delivery of Indigenous Land Use Agreement (ILUA) commitments.
-Corporate a) Manage Council's commitments under the ILUA by coordinating with the ILUA Consultative Committee and Protecting Sea, Land and Environment Committee.
-Governance b) Monitor the progress of ILUA activities delivered by key internal stakeholders and report quarterly to Council's Executive Leadership Team (ELT).
+Corporate Governance Re-engage with the newly appointed chair of Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC).
+Governance b) Manage Council's commitments under the ILUA by coordinating with the ILUA Consultative Committee and Protecting Sea, Land and Environment Committee. c) Engage and meet with QYAC for the Capital Works forum.
+Monitor the progress of ILUA activities delivered by key internal stakeholders and report quarterly to Council's Executive Leadership Team (ELT).
 KI3.2 Key Initiative 2 KI3.2.1 Implement culturally appropriate protocols and promote traditional knowledge.
 Corporate Governance a) Continue to implement and monitor cultural heritage and cultural awareness training to Council employees and elected representatives.
-Covernance b) Continue to promote cultural awareness to Council employees and celebrate Quandamooka and Aboriginal and Torres Strait Islander culture through key events such as the National Aborigines and Islanders Day Observance Committee (NAIDOC) and National Reconciliation Week.
+Governance

-2023-2024 Operational Activity Lead KI3.3 Key Initiative 3 KI3.3.1 Engage key stakeholders for the preparation of the determination of Native Title on the Redlands Coast mainland. a) Progress Council's response to the Native Title claim and interests in accordance with the Federal Court Rules and Model Litigant Principles.
-Corporate Governance b) Continue to identify Council's works and public interests and associated community use and tenures within Native Title Claim areas.
-KI3.4 Key Initiative 4 KI3.4.1 Work collaboratively with the Quandamooka People to strengthen the local North Stradbroke Island/Minjerribah economy.
-Economic Development and Investment a) Continue to engage with key stakeholders on Minjerribah to identify and deliver initiatives to strengthen the local economy.
-THE SOUTH OF THE SECOND OF THE
+Opera tional Activity Lead KI3.3 I KI3.3 Key Initiative 3 KI3.3.1 Engage and inform key stakeholders as the Quandamooka Coast Claim progresses through the Federal Court towards a hearing. a) Progress Council's response to the Native Title claim and interests in accordance with the Federal Court Rules and Model Litigant Principles. b) Continue to identify Council's works and public interests and associated community use and tenures within Native Title Claim areas. c) Continue to keep the Redlands Coast community informed regarding the progress of the Quandamooka Coast Claim through regular website updates.
+KI3.3.2 Work with the Quandamooka People and wider First Nations community living in Redlands Coast, to program engaging and educational events that will promote respect and foster understanding of Quandamooka culture.
+Communication, Engagement and Tourism a) Deliver National Aborigines' and Islanders' Day Observance Committee (NAIDOC) week celebrations. b) Engage with Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) on re-establishing the Quandamooka Festival.
+KI3.4 I KI3.4 Key Initiative 4 3.4.1 Collaborate with the Quandamooka People and other stakeholders, to identify portunities to grow the local economy.
+Economic Development and Partnerships a) Engage with key stakeholders including Quandamooka-owned businesses on North Stradbroke Island/Minjerribah to identify and deliver initiatives to support the local economy.